jenho-webdev/quiz-me/README.md

     AS A coding boot camp student
-    I WANT to take a timed quiz on JavaScript fundamentals that stores high scores SO THAT I can gauge my progress compared to my peers
+    I WANT to take a timed quiz on JavaScript fundamentals that stores high scores locally and that i can review all stored scores and gamers' initials.

 ## Acceptance Criteria

-    GIVEN I am taking a code quiz
+    GIVEN i am taking a code quiz
-    WHEN I click the start button
+    WHEN i click the start button
-    THEN a timer starts and I am presented with a question WHEN I answer a question
+    THEN a timer starts and I am presented with a question WHEN i answer a question
-    THEN I am presented with another question
+    THEN i am presented with another question
-    WHEN I answer a question incorrectly
+    WHEN i answer a question incorrectly
-    THEN time is subtracted from the clock
+    THEN time is subtracted 5 sec from the clock
-    WHEN all questions are answered or the timer reaches 0 THEN the game is over
+    WHEN all 10 questions are answered or the timer reaches 0 THEN the game is over
     WHEN the game is over
-    THEN I can save my initials and my scorce
+    THEN i can save my initials and my scorce
+    WHEN the game save my initials, it verify the input isn't empty.
+    THEN if it is empty, alert the me until something is inputted to the initials text field.
+    WHEN there is text/char in the initial text field and I hit the save button THEN the game save the user's inital and score into local storage.
+    THEN system provide an alert that save was successful and update screen with option to start a new game or view score.
+    WHEN i click on view score button
+    THEN it show all user inital and scores saved locally.
+    WHEN i click on the Start a New Game button on the view score page THEN it start a new game

 ## Wireframe